Dariusz Żuraw

-Dariusz Żuraw (born 14 November 1972) is a Polish football manager and former player, currently in charge of I liga club Podbeskidzie Bielsko-Biała.
+Dariusz Żuraw (born 14 November 1972) is a Polish professional football manager and former player who was most recently in charge of I liga club Wisła Płock.
 Besides Poland, he has played in Germany.

 Club career

 Born in Wieluń, Żuraw began his career in his native Poland, playing for a succession of lower league teams: LZS Ostrówek, LZS Rychłocice, WKS Wieluń, Okocimski KS Brzesko, Zagłębie Lubin.

 He was spotted by Hannover 96, then of 2.
 Bundesliga, and moved there on 24 October 2001, making his debut a month later on 28 November 2001 in a DFB-Pokal tie against VfL Wolfsburg II.
 He immediately enjoyed success, as the club won promotion, comfortably finishing as champions.

 Żuraw's first game at the top level was also a memorable occasion as he scored after just 6 minutes against Hamburger SV.

 He was a regular fixture in defence during his seven seasons with Hannover 96; in 2004–05, he was just one game away from being an ever-present (as suspension ruled him out).

 In 2008, he transferred to the Polish Ekstraklasa club Arka Gdynia, on a free transfer from Hannover 96.